TinyTerra/ComfyUI_tinyterraNodes/README.md

 `git clone https://github.com/TinyTerra/ComfyUI_tinyterraNodes.git`

 ### AutoUpdate
-On the first run, a config.json file will be created with - "autoUpdate" = false.
+On the first run, a config.ini file will be created with - "autoUpdate" = false.
 If you want the node pack to auto update when you start Comfy set this to true.

 # Nodes